nap2000/docs/cm-sms.rst

 =================

 If you have an SMS number from an SMS cloud provider and attach it to a survey then you can receive and send SMS messages.
 See details here on how to set this up :ref:`sms`.
 Without cases each inbound message will create a new record in your survey.

-However by setting up a case you can create a conversation within the case.
+If you have not enabled cases for the survey then the messages from each sending number will be placed in their own record.
+So you will get a single record per number.

 Inbound SMS
 -----------